thomasmf/nomenine-defunct/README.md

 but I hope to, over time, mold it into something that explains the different ideas in a simple and direct fashion.
 Currently it is mostly bits and pieces.

-I really appreaciate any feedback on this.
+I really appreciate any feedback on this.

 Example